 87.15: replace “data frame” with “Data frame”.

 87.30: replace “data frame” with “Data frame”.

+Agree with above capitalization of “data” in “data frame(s)”.

 2.2 Case of true/false (1)

 No findings but the way the pseudo-code is written in C.3 is not aligned with the typical format.
 For example, in 84.28, it says “False for GLK capable STA that does not support GLK-GCR or for a STA that is not GLK capable”.
 It should be better to rewrite as “When false, this attribute indicates GLK capable STA that does not support GLK-GCR or for a STA that is not GLK capable”.

+Changed wording of example as indicated and changed the wording in four other cases in a similar fashion.

 2.3 “Is set to” (7)